mconstantine/fa-2023/README.md

 - `docker volume create fa_2023_db` to create a local volume for your data, so destroying the container won't make you loose it.
 Deleting the volume will though, in case you _want_ to loose your data
 - `docker compose up -d --build` to spin up all the things

 Once it's done, you can click on your Docker tab in VSCode, find the `fa-2023` container, right click on it and select "Attach Visual Studio Code".
+Open the `app` directory.

 Once inside the container, VSCode should prompt you to install all required extensions inside the container.
 These will keep the coding standards consistent for you.